Deep Throat (Watergate): Speculation within the White House

 Although Deep Throat's identity was unconfirmed for over 30 years, there were suspicions that Felt was indeed the reporters' mysterious source long before the public acknowledgment in 2005.
 In 2012's Leak: Why Mark Felt Became Deep Throat, Max Holland reports that Felt leaked information to The Washington Post and Time.
-While the Post reporters did not reveal their source, Time correspondent Sandy Smith told Times lawyer, Roswell Gilpatric, a partner of Cravath, Swaine & Moore.
+Time correspondent Sandy Smith told Times lawyer, Roswell Gilpatric, a partner of Cravath, Swaine & Moore.
 Gilpatric then passed the information to Henry E. Petersen, the Assistant Attorney General in the Criminal Division of the Department of Justice.
 In turn, Petersen revealed the information to White House Counsel John W. Dean, who finally reported it to President Richard Nixon.
+Nixon also learned of Felt’s role at the Post through a separate, parallel channel: a lawyer with inside knowledge of the Post’s operations informed Petersen independently of the TIME/Sandy Smith chain, though this source’s identity has never been established.

 Nixon did not publicly acknowledge learning Deep Throat's identity.
-Nixon claimed that if he had done so, Felt would have publicly revealed information that would damage the FBI, as well as other powerful people and institutions.
+Nixon claimed that if he had done so, Felt would have revealed information that would damage the FBI, as well as other powerful people and institutions.
 In the "smoking gun" tape, Nixon's chief of staff, H. R. Haldeman, stated that Felt "knows everything there is to know in the FBI."
 Haldeman implied that Nixon's motives for not outing Felt were not entirely altruistic, especially because Nixon himself may have been damaged by Felt's revelations.